khadas/khadas_docs/linux/source/vim1/ExtraPowerInput.md

 <img src="/linux/images/vim1/VIM1_v14_EXT.png" width="50%" height="50%" >

-The VIN port is a 4-Pin 1.2mm port.
+The VIN port on board is [Molex 78171](https://www.molex.com/molex/products/datasheet.jsp?part=active/0781710004_PCB_HEADERS.xml&channel=Products&Lang=en-US).
+And the connector is [Molex 78172](https://www.molex.com/molex/products/datasheet.jsp?part=active/0781720004_CRIMP_HOUSINGS.xml).

 The one marked with a triangle is Pin 1.
 Pin 1 and Pin 2 are positive, Pin3 and Pin 4 are negative